 Additionally, here are some smaller things to look out for:

-- Breakfast – Look for a place with a decent breakfast (i.e., more than bread and cheese) or at least one that begins and ends when people are actually awake (breakfasts that start around 8:30 usually go late).
+- Free breakfast – Look for a place with a decent breakfast (i.e., more than bread and cheese) or at least one that begins and ends when people are actually awake (breakfasts that start around 8:30 usually go late).
 Breakfast is also a great way to load up on snacks for the day, cutting down your food budget.

 - Lockers – It’s surprising, but I’ve actually been in hostels that don’t provide lockers or will charge you for them.
 In this day and age, lockers should be standard, and you should never pay for security.
-This is a deal breaker for me (especially since I travel with electronics).
+This is a deal-breaker for me (especially since I travel with electronics).

 - Kitchen – Try to look for hostels with kitchens since you can then prepare your own food, lower your food budget, and share a meal with your new friends.
 Nothing binds people closer together than a shared meal (and a few glasses of wine).